WeAreAcademy/mark-induction-proj--writing-tests/README.md

 One of the great things about tests is that they help us refactor code with confidence that you're not unknowingly breaking anything.

 (In the last exercise, [Game of Refactoring](https://github.com/WeAreAcademy/mark-induction-proj--game-of-refactoring), what was it like to try to refactor without knowing whether or not things were still behaving as expected?)

+Firstly, confirm that the Exercise 1 tests pass by `cd`ing into `exercise-1` and running `pytest`.

+Now, inspect the code at `exercise-1/main.py`.
+It's not great - there have been a couple of TODOs left for us to, um, do.

+(`describe_number` in particular looks pretty hard to read and reason about.
+It miraculously seems to be doing the job, since the tests are passing, but we should try to improve it.)

 ## Exercise 3: Sample refactoring investigation